austinhuang0131/discordtel/docs/FAQ.md

 ### How do I remove my number?
 If you still plan to use DTel in your server: `>dial *611`.
 To request a refund for paid credits, please notify Customer Support in the call.
 No refunds if there is less than one (1) month left before the expiry.

-Otherwise: Sorry to see you go.
-Your number will be removed within 24 hours.
+If you kick the bot: Your number will be removed within 24 hours.
 No refund will be provided.

 ## Trivia
 You don't need these to use the bot: these are just interesting facts.